 Sadly, I suspect that a large number of fans won’t be coming back at all.
 Older reds or those with pre-existing health conditions will be debating whether or not it’s worth the risk.
 It’s very easy to get out of the habit of going to the match and I’m sure the extended break, coupled with fears of contracting the virus itself will result in plenty of folk knocking it on the head.
 Also, the devastating impact of job losses up and down the country mean that lots of people’s incomes have dried up completely.
 Many will have no choice.

 It‘s been a really shit year.
 Football is supposed to be an escape from all the bullshit life throws at you but we had that taken away in March.
 For many of us, United is the centre point of our social lives and losing it has been tough.
-We can watch on television and debate all the usual bullshit via social media, but it’s not the same as plotting up routinely and going to the match together.
+We can watch on television and debate all the usual nonsense via social media, but it’s not the same as plotting up routinely and going to the match together.
 Hopefully at some point next year we can start to put all this madness behind us.
 In the meantime, whatever your current situation, enjoy the festive period and I’ll see you back here in 2021.

 Copyright Red News – December 2020